mm-zzg/vchub-en-v50/docs/2d-visualization/symbol/create-symbol.md

 When your symbol creation is complete, you can open the symbol for editing using the following four methods:

-1. Double-click the symbol in the "Symbol Library" to automatically open the symbol's editing window in the editor.
+- **Method 1:** Double-click the symbol in the "Symbol Library" to automatically open the symbol's editing window in the editor.
-2. Right-click the symbol and select "Edit" from the context menu that appears.
+- **Method 2:** Right-click the symbol and select "Edit" from the context menu that appears.

     ![alt text](16.png)

-3. In the editor, double-click the symbol component to open the symbol for editing.
+- **Method 3:** In the editor, double-click the symbol component to open the symbol for editing.
-4. In the editor, right-click the selected symbol component and choose the "Edit" button from the context menu to open the symbol.
+- **Method 4:** In the editor, right-click the selected symbol component and choose the "Edit" button from the context menu to open the symbol.

     ![alt text](17.png)